Divyashree-DB/Power-BI-project/README.md

 # Power-BI-project
 Netflix

-It is a simple study on Netflix Shows and Movies.
+This is a simple Visualisation created on Netflix study in Power BI.

-It is a Visualisation created in Power BI
+Data Source: Kaggle